Clicky

 I am Irka Mateo — Akutu — a Taíno elder, cultural and spiritual bearer, and ceremonialist rooted in the Taíno and Afro-Indigenous traditions of Kiskeya.
 My life is shaped by ancestral lineage, decades of research, and a calling to renew Taíno spiritual memory in our time.
 For ten years, I served as the Taíno Lead Teacher at the Smithsonian National Museum of the American Indian in New York City.
 My archival work in ceremonial music has been supported by the Grammy Foundation, preserved in the National General Archives of the Dominican Republic, and honored with Grammy album consideration.

-My Work Today
+My Work Today — 2026

-After five years and 152 moon circles, December 4, 2025 will mark my final moon ceremony — a cycle lovingly completed.
-My ceremonial path now turns toward the equinoxes and solstices, the Day of the Dead celebration, and the cultural, spiritual, and healing gatherings in Kiskeya.
+After five years and 152 moon circles, December 4, 2025 marks my final moon ceremony — a cycle lovingly completed, held with gratitude for the community it nurtured, the prayers shared,

 My Body of Knowledge